About

 We can all build a buddha brain

 How do we build a buddha brain?
 It takes time, patience and some discipline to master the skill of meditation.
 It’s not a “quick fix” and we can’t expect an overnight transformation.
-Once we pay attention to what is happening inside of us, we can start clearing old patterns, process surpressed emotions and get in touch with our true nature; the quiet, wise and peaceful space beyond emotions, thoughts and beliefs.
-This is called our “Buddha Nature” .
-“We could think of Buddha nature as what exists beneath or behind the mind” Thich Nhat Hanh.
+We water the seeds of our happiness by paying attention to what is happening inside of us and develop a friendly attitude towards emotions, feelings and thoughts.

 With time our practice gifts us the realisation that every aspect of our life is precious and worth paying attention to.